Google Now: History

 In late 2011, reports surfaced that Google was enhancing its product Google Voice Search for the next version of Android.
 It was originally codenamed "Majel" after Majel Barrett, the wife of Gene Roddenberry and the voice of computer systems in the Star Trek franchise; it was also codenamed "assistant".

 On June 27, 2012, Google unveiled Google Now as part of the premier demonstration of Android 4.1 Jelly Bean at Google I/O 2012.

-On October 29, 2012, Google Now received an update through the Google Play Store bringing the addition of Gmail cards.
+On October 29, 2012, Google Now received an update through Google Play bringing the addition of Gmail cards.
 Google Now displays cards with information pulled from the user's Gmail account, such as flight information, package tracking information, hotel reservations and restaurant reservations (as long as the Gmail account is not a Google Workspace account).
 Other additions were movies, concert, stock, and news cards based on the users' location and search history.
 Also included was the facility to create calendar events using voice input, for instance, "Make a new appointment for dinner with Steve next Thursday at 7 pm".

 On December 5, 2012, an update to the Google Search application brought several new features to Google Now, including cards for nearby events, searching by the camera when at a museum or shop, airplane boarding passes found from e-mail (United Airlines in the first instance, more airlines followed).
 In addition, Google Now would show cards for the weather for upcoming travel destinations, birthday reminders; and monthly summaries of biking and walking activities.
 New voice action features included with this update include the ability to post to Google+, song recognition capabilities, and the ability to scan bar codes.
 However, when the Search 2.5 update hit, Google removed the "Search With Camera" feature.